Idyvist/Rolimons-Ad-Bot/README.md

 By <b>Idyvist</b> | [My Roblox Profile](https://www.roblox.com/users/111211330/profile)

 ## Description
   This bot will automatically post ads on Rolimon's every 20 minutes with your <b>highest</b> items that are <b>not</b> on hold.
 The code is open-source and you are free to modify this as you wish.

-Feel free to add me on Discord (idyvist) if you need any help.
+  Feel free to add me on Discord (<b>idyvist</b>) if you need any help.

 ## How to Use
 * Step 1